kjbecker/leatherstrap/README.md

+#NOTE:
+leatherstrap is still in development.
+Changes may occure without warning, causing production code to stop working.
+Please review changes before updating your version of leatherstrap.
 # leatherstrap
 A PHP framework for generating HTML pages using bootstrap published by Birchdesk and lincienced under the MIT licience.
 ## What Is Leatherstrap?